makersacademy/chitter-challenge/README.md

 2) No way to logout
 3) Is quite ugly
 4) Add time and username to each tweet
-5) Need to refactor into controllers
+5) Need to refactor app.rb into controllers

 Chitter Challenge